7 steps to save money on electric bills in 2023

 If solar is suitable for your home, then this is the best way to save on your electricity bills.

-For homeowners in many states, it’s possible to install a solar panel system that can offset 100% of your electric bills and provide a payback of 3–8 years.
+For homeowners in many states, it’s possible to install a solar panel system that can offset 100% of your electric usage, eliminating your electric bill completely.

 Solar panels have gone up in efficiency and down in price.
 Incentives and rebates are readily available, and financing a solar installation is more doable than ever before.

-Using our handy calculator, you can find out how many panels you need, how long your payback period (or ROI) is, and more.
+Using our calculator, you can find out how many panels you need, how long your payback period is, and more.